Monthly Archives: March 2009

 I’ll believe it when I see it

-From an agent I choose to keep anonymous: I keep hearing reports of deals being done (contracts signed) but brokers afraid to report for fear of buyers walking away from their deposit!
-If true, one of these days we’re going … Continue reading
+I keep hearing reports of deals being done (contracts signed) but brokers afraid to report for fear of buyers walking away from their deposit!
+If true, one of these days we’re going to see a flurry of “solds” with no early warning.
+Very unusual.

 Filed under Uncategorized